-As outlined in the specifications for Lithuanian, Polish and Portuguese
+As outlined in the specifications for Lithuanian, Polish and Portuguese the oral examination will assess language proficiency.
+It will focus in part on discussion about the Language Portfolio.

 The oral examination will assess student's ability to:

 - use the target language with accuracy, fluency and complexity consistent with the requirements of the specification, while engaging in spoken reception, interaction, production and mediation - demonstrate an awareness of the target language communities and cultures - discuss a sample of texts from their language portfolio which reflect the plurilingual and pluricultural dimensions of their language learning journey.